minuteman1911/atitya/docs/index.md

 # Issues
   There are some known issues in Kobe which affect the effeciency.
 Following is the whole list
    1. Redis operations are not threaded.
 Need to either use threadis, or some other alternative, where reads are parallel, but writes are sequential.
-   2. The whole worker program can be made in a closer to hardware language like C or C++, but this would require converting or exporting the Node.py code into the same language.
+   2. Prevent immediate and individiual writes to database, make them buffered.
-   3. Prevent immediate and individiual writes to database, make them buffered.
+   3. The worker program is in Python, need to export it to C++.

 [Page 2 : Example code walkthrough](code_walkthrough.md)